Tokyo must-see sakura spots

 Entering the gate, I saw many white and pink flowers.
 Many trees were in full bloom.

-There are various kinds of cherry trees…Yoshino cherry trees, Weeping cherry trees, Wild cherry trees and so on.
-They are planted along the road surrounded by lawn.
+There are various kinds of cherry trees…Yoshino cherry trees, Weeping cherry trees, Wild cherry trees, and so on.
+They are planted along the road surrounded by lawns.
 Some people were taking photos of cherry blossoms, some people set on the lawn and had lunch with family or a lover or friends.
 It’s a picnic.
 Many people enjoyed the sakura!

-The Park is very large.
-I had been going for walk for about 2 hours.
-I felt Japanese garden inside the park with cherry blossoms were also beautiful.
+The park is very large.
+I had been going for a walk for about 2 hours.
+I felt the Japanese garden inside the park with cherry blossoms was also beautiful.

 By the way, Shinjuku Gyoen is the setting for “Koto no ha no niwa” which is the anime movie I introduced in this blog.（→The exhibition of Makoto Shinkai)

-This hut is an important place of the story.
+This hut is an important place in the story.
 Some Anime fans visit the real-life locations of the work in Japan.
 Some people might have done so also that day.